The Man from Snowy River: Arena Spectacular: Cast album

 The CD, which was released by the Australian Broadcasting Corporation in 2002, won the 2002 Australian Record Industry Association (ARIA Music Award) for Best Cast/Show Album.

 Bruce Rowland, who composed the instrumental music for both the 1982 film The Man from Snowy River film and its sequel 1988 film The Man from Snowy River II (which was released in the United States of America under the title: Return to Snowy River - and released in the United Kingdom under the title: The Untamed), composed special arrangements of some of his music for the musical.

 Lee Kernaghan and Garth Porter wrote the music and lyrics for the country songs.
 Lee Kernaghan also sang some of the country songs (which he had already recorded on some of his albums), during the concert scene.

 DVD release

-The Man from Snowy River: Arena Spectacular was performed at the Brisbane Entertainment Centre in Boondall, Queensland, Australia, for both of its Brisbane runs (in 2002), with the musical being filmed, for DVD and videotape release, at the entertainment centre during its second run in Brisbane in October, 2002.
+The Man from Snowy River: Arena Spectacular was performed all over Australia.

+For both of its Brisbane runs (in 2002), the show was performed at the Brisbane Entertainment Centre in Boondall, with the musical being filmed, for DVD and videotape release, at the entertainment centre during its second run in Brisbane in October, 2002.
 Extra dancers and acrobats were hired for the finale of this recording.
 The DVD and VHS recordings of the musical were released on 26 January 2003 (Australia Day).